rajveer-s/rajveer-s/README.md

 <br />

 ###  A little about me
-- 🔭 I’m working on my portfolio website.
+- 🔭 My current project is my own portfolio webiste.
 - 🌱 I’m currently learning full stack development.
 - ⚡ Fun fact: I can build a pc in 10 minutes.